elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_05.md

 - **Trainer**: Have interactions with the trainee (learner) as part of didactic process while making use of the material

+Use this descriptions to help you define who has the author's role and who is the contributor.
+One thing important here to highlight is that _substantial contribution_ is not exactly defined.
+Each group might have a slightly different view on it and it can help, like in the papers, to describe what each person has done.
+However, I would focus in the fact that an author should be accountable for the material and its approval.

  In the [FAIR training handbook](https://elixir-europe-training.github.io/ELIXIR-TrP-FAIR-training-handbook/) you can also find a Credit matrix to help defining  the  responsibilities of authors in the creation of the training material.

 Complementary, in some cases there is another layer where **founders** and **institutions/organizations** must have their share of contribution acknowledged also.
 Generally speaking, it is advised that whenever creating or re-using material the same guidelines for academic citations and acknowledgements should apply, and you can also include a guideline or copy-paste text for people to easily cite the material.

 Is good to keep in mind that training material includes but is not limited by **presentations**. it also refers to text, quizzes, list of literature, videos, etc. You will see more about it in the session about training materials.